JhoniWu/JhoniWu/README.md

-# Hi there is Prayer 👋 <br>studying in SiChuan university
+# Hi there is Prayer 👀👋
+👀I'm a 🤔software🤔 engineering student at 🤖Sichuan University🤖, with a focus on 🤗Java🤗 backend development.
+And I'm excited to continue learning and growing in this field👀.
 <!--
 **JhoniWu/JhoniWu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.